biggybass/acoustics-and-psychoacoustics/topics/ear.md

 - The acoustic reflex protects the sensitive inner ear from large pressure variation.
 - Two muscles are responsible - the tympanic and stapedius muscles.
 These tighten when subjected to loud sounds.
-- The effect takes 60 to 120 ms to come into action.
-Hence it is of little use in the case of explosive sounds (e.g. gunshots).
+- The effect takes 60 to 120 ms. Hence it is of little use in the case of explosive sounds (e.g. gunshots).
 Also the muscles cannot maintain their taut mode of existence indefinitely.

 #### Acoustic Reflex
 - Therefore exposure to prolonged loud sounds will cause inner ear damage.
 - Another function of these muscles is to dampen down the sound of ones own voice.
 As we speak, these little muscles adjust the middle ear bone tension.

+#### Acoustic Reflex
 - Above 75 dB SPL, the acoustic reflex begins to work, stiffening of the ossicular chain reduces the effeciency of the energy transmission, thus lowering the levels sent to the inner ear.
 - Approximately 12 to 14 dB of attentuation is provided by this mechanism, but for frequencies below 1kHz only

+#### Inner Ear

+- The chochlea receives vibrations from the middle ear at the 'base', terminates at the 'apex'.
+Coiled into a spiral, approx. 2.75 turns.
+- The function of the chochlea is to detect sounds at different frequencies and transform this information into electric signals which are sent to the brain for processing.